IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 	- RA Header: router lifetime = 0 (PvD-aware hosts will not use this router as a default router), implicit length = 2

-And here is a RA example for PvD-aware hosts:
+And here is the RA sent for PvD-aware hosts:

 - RA Header: router lifetime = 0 (non-PvD-aware hosts will not use this router as a default router)